-New Testament; Old Testament; Theology; Church History; Septuagint; and Apologetics.
-For program information see ACTS program website Graduate Program in Linguistics and Translations (MALT) The Wycliffe related Canadian Institute of Linguistics (CanIL) has been on TWU's campus since 1985.
-TWS Master of Linguistics and Translation (MALT) offered at ACTS is a two-to-three-year program designed to provide a thorough knowledge of the techniques of applied linguistics and biblical exegesis.
+New Testament; Old Testament; Theology; Church History; and Septuagint.
+Graduate Program in Linguistics and Translations (MALT) The Wycliffe related Canada Institute of Linguistics (CanIL) has been on TWU's campus since 1985.
+TWS Master of Linguistics and Translation (MALT) offered at ACTS is a three-year program designed to provide a thorough knowledge of the techniques of applied linguistics and biblical exegesis.
 Exegetical skills are developed through the study of biblical languages and intensive interaction with the biblical text.
 Graduates are prepared for effective cross-cultural communication and ministry with a focus in Bible translation or language development.
 This degree program is offered in cooperation with the Canada Institute of Linguistics.
-For program information see ACTS program website Graduate Program in Christian Studies (MACS) One of the most popular degrees for TWS students studying at ACTS is the Master of Arts in Christian Studies (MACS), a two-to-three-year program designed to assist a person who possesses an undergraduate degree or equivalent to develop a coherent, biblical worldview, strengthen his or her spiritual disciplines, learn significant leadership skills, and demonstrate a measure of expertise in theological and ministry disciplines.
+Graduate Program in Christian Studies (MACS) One of the most popular degrees for TWS students studying at ACTS is the Master of Arts - Christian Studies (MACS), a two-year program designed to assist a person to develop a coherent, biblical worldview, strengthen his or her spiritual disciplines, learn significant leadership skills, and demonstrate a measure of expertise in theological and ministry disciplines.
 Graduation requires the completion of a graduating essay.
 Track Options:

-Apologetics, Chaplaincy and Spiritual Care, Christian Leadership, Christian Studies (Mandarin Language), Christian Worldview Studies (Korean Language), Global Christian Leadership (Korean Language) For program information see ACTS program website Graduate Program in Theological Studies (M.Th.)
+Christian Leadership, Christian Studies (Mandarin Language), Christian Worldview Studies (Korean Language), Global Christian Leadership (Korean Language) Graduate Program in Chaplaincy and Spiritual Care (MACHP) This 60-credit program prepares graduates for certification as a chaplain, a unique vocation that allows people to provide spiritual care in a variety of contexts, such as hospitals, prisons and workplaces.
+Studies include a strong foundation in biblical studies, theology and personal spiritual formation, along with specialized courses in spiritual care.
+The practicum provides valuable experience in the field.
+Graduate Program in Christian Leadership (MACL) The two-year program includes foundational education in biblical studies, theology and personal ministry formation.
+Students will deepen their understanding of the gospel and how it can be lived out in all areas of life - at home, at work, in community and church - to effectively serve where God has called them and confidently disciple others in Christian faith.
+Graduation requires the completion of a graduating essay.
+Graduate Program in Church Planting and Revitalization (MACPL) This two-year program seeks to educate and equip graduates who love the church, believe in its mission and are called to bring the good news of Jesus into the world.
+In addition to a strong foundation in biblical studies, theology and personal spiritual formation, the Church Planting and Revitalization program provides the opportunity to engage in local church ministry under the supervision of an established ministry leader.
+Graduation requires the completion of a graduating essay.
+Graduate Program in Theological Studies (M.Th.)
 The Master of Theology (M.Th.) at TWS/ACTS is a specialized, post-M.Div. research-oriented program of 30 semester hours.
 The program is designed for those whose sense of vocation includes teaching and scholarship, who are planning to go on to doctoral studies, or who are interested in acquiring advanced training and knowledge in a specialized area to enhance church-based ministries or to enrich a teaching role.
-The program offers a choice of seven specializations, and includes opportunity to study in a mentoring relationship with faculty.
+The program offers a choice of five specializations, and includes opportunity to study in a mentoring relationship with faculty.
+Graduation requires the completion of a thesis project.
 Track Options: